sfigg/commercialization-public/design/component-guidelines/device-type.md

 3. If the device is a pressure-pad and PTLogo reports the device as a pressure-pad, then manually pass the iteration.

-4. If the device is a non-clickable touchpad, or discrete-pad, and PTLogo reports the device as No Pad Type, then manually pas the iteration.
+4. If the device is a non-clickable touchpad, or discrete-pad, and PTLogo reports the device as either Discrete Pad or No Pad Type, then manually pass the iteration.

 5. If the device type reported in PTLogo does not match the actual device type, manually fail the iteration.